VolkovLabs/redis-crypto/README.md

 - [Docker](https://docker.com) to start Redis and Grafana.

-## Configure and start Coinbase application
+## Configure and start application

-To start Coinbase application please provide Coinbase API credentials and URL for Redis instance in file `coinbase.env`.
+To start application please provide Coinbase API credentials and URL for Redis instance in file `coinbase.env`.
 File `coinbase.env.example` can be used as example.

 ```bash
 ## Coinbase API